-Certain individuals affiliated with Carlyle have indicated to us that they intend to adopt a 10b5-1 plan (the "10b5-1 Plan") in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-We expect that under such plans the participants will buy up to \$ million in the aggregate of our common stock in the open market during the period beginning four full calendar weeks after the closing of this offering and ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or one year after the closing of this offering, subject to certain conditions.
-The 10b5-1 Plan will require the plan administrator to purchase shares of common stock when the market price per share is
+The Company and certain individuals affiliated with Carlyle have indicated that they intend to adopt a 10b5-1 plan (the "10b5-1 Plan") in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+We expect that under such plan the participants will buy up to \$20 million in the aggregate of our common stock in the open market during the period beginning four full calendar weeks after the closing of this offering and ending on the earlier of the date on which the capital committed to the 10b5-1 Plan has been exhausted or one year after the closing of this offering, subject to certain conditions.
+An affiliate of Morgan Stanley will serve as the plan administrator.
+The 10b5-1 Plan will require Morgan Stanley, as the plan administrator, to purchase shares of common stock (i) beginning with the first full quarter after the consummation of this offering (but not starting prior to four full calendar weeks after the closing of this offering), when the market price per share is \$0.01 or more below the initial public offering price per share, and (ii) from and after the completion of the first full quarter after the consummation of this offering until the completion of the fourth full quarter after the consummation of this offering, when the market price per share is below our most recently reported NAV per share (including any updates, corrections or adjustments publicly announced by us to any previously announced NAV per share).
 The purchase of shares by the participants pursuant to the 10b5-1 Plan is intended to satisfy the conditions of Rules 10b5-1 and 10b-18 under the Exchange Act, and will otherwise be subject to applicable law, including Regulation M under the Exchange Act, which may prohibit purchases under certain circumstances.
 Whether purchases will be made pursuant to the 10b5-1 Plan and how much will be purchased at any time is uncertain, dependent on prevailing market prices and trading volumes, all of which we cannot predict.
 These activities may have the effect of maintaining the market price of the common stock or retarding a decline in the market price of the common stock, and, as a result, the price of our common stock may be higher than the price that otherwise might exist in the open market.
 See "Risk Factors-Purchases of our common stock under the 10b5-1 Plan may result in the price of our common stock being higher than the price that otherwise might exist in the open market."